tribesonecommunity/client-scripts/announcer/README.md

 Adds a Quake / UT-like announcer to the game!

 # Installation
-- Download the zip and unzip to your root Tribes directory.
+- Unzip to your root Tribes directory.

 The sound files should go into `base/sound` and the `announcer.acs.cs` file in `config/modules`.